wangxb96/EODE/README.md

 - **OriginalData**: The original data.
 They were randomly divided into the training set and the test set in an 8:2 ratio.
 - **TrainData**: Training data used in the experiment.
 - **TestData**: Test data used in the experiment.
+## Dependencies
+- This project was developped with **MATLAB 2018b**.
+Early versions of MATLAB may have incompatibilities.
 ## Instructions
 ### 1. Main Code
 - EODE.m (This is the main file of the proposed model)